 The grasses and wildflowers of a detention basin serve a two fold purpose.
 They help to soak up urban runoff and provide a home for birds and small mammals such as groundhogs, chipmunks, squirrels and rabbits.
 Urban runoff is held in the detention basin and released in a regulated fashion into drainage systems.
 The grass and wildflowers of a detention basin are cut annually to help ensure next year’s growth.
 While exploring the path around the detention basin I saw quite a few groundhogs, rabbits and many birds of different species.

 Bergen County’s Saddle River County Park is a wonderful 577 acre linear greenway which parallels the Saddle River.
 There are six park areas and a historic site which are all linked by a paved path which may be used by bicycles, pedestrians and roller skating.
-Click here to view maps of the six areas of the trail.
 The total length of the trail is six miles.
 Mileage signs appear every tenth of a mile on the path to help see how far you have progressed.

 Fishing is allowed throughout the park with a license at the trout stocked Saddle River and Ho-Ho-Kus Brook as well as the three ponds found throughout the park.
 (The Ho-Ho-Kus Brook is trout stocked from Whites Pond in Waldwick until its confluence with the Saddle River).

-The Glen Rock Area features a pond, playground and tennis.
-The Ho-Ho-Kus Brook flows to the east of the park.
+The Ho-Ho-Kus Brook flows to the east of this section of the park.
 The brook has no mow zones to help clean the water and provide habitat for wildlife.

 Waterfall at confluence of Ho-Ho-Kus Brook and Saddle River